carla-simulator/carla/Docs/simulation_time_and_synchrony.md

 ----------------
 ##Synchrony and time-step

-The configuration of both concepts explained in this page, simulation time-step and client-server synchrony leads for different types of simulation and results.
-Here is a brief summary on the possibilities and a better explanation for the reasoning behind it:
+The configuration of both concepts explained in this page, simulation time-step and client-server synchrony, leads for different types of simulation and results.
+Here is a brief summary on the possibilities and a better explanation of the reasoning behind it:

 |  | __Fixed time-step__ | __Variable time-step__ |
 | --- | --- | --- |
 | __Synchronous mode__ | Client is in total control over the simulation and its information. | Risk of non reliable simulations. |
 | __Asynchronous mode__ | Good time references for information.
 Server runs as fast as possible. | Non easily repeatable simulations. |

 * __Synchronous mode + variable time-step:__ This is almost for sure a non-desirable state.
-Physics cannot run properly when the time-step is bigger than 0.1s and, if the server needs to wait for the client to compute the steps, this is prone to happen.
+Physics cannot run properly when the time-step is bigger than 0.1s and, if the server needs to wait for the client to compute the steps, this is likely to happen.
 Simulation time and physics then will not be in synchrony and thus, the simulation is not reliable.

 * __Aynchronous mode + variable time-step:__ This is the default CARLA state.
-Client and server are asynchronous but the simulation time and the real time run in sync.
-The simulation time flows according to the real time.
+Client and server are asynchronous but the simulation time flows according to the real time.
 Reenacting the simulation needs to take into account float-arithmetic error and possible differences in time steps between servers.

 * __Asynchronous mode + fixed time-step:__ The server will run as fast as possible, and yet, the information retrieved will be easily related with an exact moment in the simulation.
 This configuration makes possible to simulate long periods of time in much less real time if the server is fast enough.